-The woman on the bike in the photograph opposite looks understandably anxious about her safety in the midst of all the heavy traffic.
+The cyclist in the photograph opposite looks understandably anxious about her safety in the midst of all the heavy traffic.
 She doesn’t particularly look like she is enjoying her journey and it is not a position that anyone would necessarily put themselves in through choice.
 But consideration of positive choices is becoming critical to the future wellbeing of our towns and cities.
 As John Lord of yellowbook so perceptively summarised in the last issue of Urban Realm, people now go to places largely through choice where they once used to go out of necessity.
 The unfortunate dilemma for those with an interest in the civic health of our urban places is that the more freedom and choice that citizens have accrued through increased wealth and mobility the worse these places have generally become.
 A prime example of this is the current issue of out of town shopping sucking the life out of High Streets.
 The key challenge facing city leaders is to identify and implement what needs to be done to make people want to go to the city centre in preference to other options.

 The shot of the anxious looking woman was taken in Union Street, Glasgow, in 2012 as part of 7N Architects research for the Public Spaces and Neighbourhoods workstream of the Glasgow City Centre Strategy.
 This forms part of the Glasgow City Centre Vision, an initiative which has the foresight to look at what kind of place the city should be in 30-50 years time.
 This is a long term view of the city’s needs and aspirations that is not bound by the short term cycles of Local Development Plans and elections.